kristianeboe/swipestats.io---archived/README.md

 ## Privacy

 Swipestats generates a unique id for you by hashing your email and account creation date with the md5 algorithm.
+This way the email, or any other personal information, never reaches the server and total privacy is maintained.

 [md5 NPM](https://www.npmjs.com/package/md5)